Barbara Eden

-Barbara Eden (born Barbara Jean Morehead; August 23, 1931) is an American actress, singer, and producer best known for her starring role as Jeannie in the sitcom I Dream of Jeannie (1965–1970).
-Her other notable roles include Roslyn Pierce opposite Elvis Presley in Flaming Star (1960), Lieutenant jg Cathy Connors in Voyage to the Bottom of the Sea (1961), and a single widowed mother, Stella Johnson, in the film Harper Valley PTA (1978).
-Due to the success of the film, Eden reprised her role as Stella Johnson in a two-season television series, Harper Valley PTA.
+Barbara Eden (born Barbara Jean Morehead; August 23, 1931) is an American actor and singer, who starred as the title character in the sitcom I Dream of Jeannie (1965–1970).
+Her other roles included Roslyn Pierce opposite Elvis Presley in Flaming Star (1960), Lieutenant (JG) Cathy Connors in Voyage to the Bottom of the Sea (1961), and a single widowed mother, Stella Johnson, in the film comedy Harper Valley PTA (1978) and in the spinoff television series.

+Eden began singing in bands as a teenager and studied singing and acting.
+In 1955, she began her television career with appearances on The Johnny Carson Show and on various other series, such as Burke's Law.
+By 1957, she was starring in the comedy TV series How to Marry a Millionaire.
+She also began to act in plays.
+In 1959, she had her first major film role in A Private's Affair.
+After I Dream of Jeannie, Eden appeared mostly in dramatic roles, such as in the TV movie Stonestreet: Who Killed the Centerfold Model?
+(1977).
+She also appeared in musical comedy tours, other theatrical roles and a TV broadcast of Kismet, released an album, appeared on variety television shows and USO shows, and headlined Las Vegas acts.
+After starring in the film and TV series Harper Valley PTA, she played opposite her I Dream of Jeannie co-star Larry Hagman on several occasions, including in five episodes of the final season of Dallas and the play Love Letters.

+Eden appears at comic-cons and other fan-related events.

 Early years

 Eden was born on August 23, 1931, in Tucson, Arizona, to Alice Mary (née Franklin) and Hubert Henry Morehead.
 She is a descendant of Benjamin Franklin.
-(For decades, her year of birth was thought to be 1934.)
-After her parents' divorce, her mother and she moved to San Francisco, where her mother married Harrison Connor Huffman, a telephone lineman, by whom she had a daughter, Eden's half-sister.
-The Great Depression deeply affected the family, and as they were unable to afford many luxuries, Alice entertained her children with singing.
+For decades, the public believed that the year of her birth was 1934.
+After her parents divorced, she and her mother moved to San Francisco, where her mother married Harrison Connor Huffman, a telephone lineman, by whom she had a daughter, Eden's half-sister.
+Eden grew up in San Francisco's Parkside neighborhood and traces her family back four generations in San Francisco, remembering stories about her grandmother who came in a covered wagon and her grandfather who arrived by clipper ship.

+The Great Depression affected the family deeply.
+As they were unable to afford many luxuries, Alice entertained her children with singing.
+Eden remembers having a "very musical family."

-Eden's first public performance was singing in the church choir, where she sang the solos.
-As a teenager, she sang in local bands (led by Howard Fredericks and Freddie Martin) for $10 (roughly equivalent to $157 in 2021) a night in night clubs.
-At age 16, she became a member of Actor's Equity, and studied singing at the San Francisco Conservatory of Music and acting with the Elizabeth Holloway School of Theatre.
-She graduated from Abraham Lincoln High School in San Francisco in the Spring Class of 1949 and studied theater for one year at City College of San Francisco.
-As Barbara Huffman, she was elected Miss San Francisco in 1951 and she also entered the Miss California pageant.
+Eden's first public performance was with the church choir, where she sang solos.
+As a teenager, she sang in local bands led by Howard Fredericks and Freddie Martin.
+At 16, she studied singing with voice teacher Paulina Giovanini at the San Francisco Conservatory of Music and acting with the Elizabeth Holloway School of Theater.
+She graduated from Abraham Lincoln High School in San Francisco in 1949 and studied theater for one year at City College of San Francisco.
+As Barbara Huffman, she was crowned Miss San Francisco in 1951; she also entered the Miss California pageant.